 » A terrace restaurant

-Same principle as with Montparnasse, it’s best that you book your spot way in advance to secure your spot.
+The same principle as with Montparnasse, it’s best that you book your spot way in advance to secure your spot.

 » The balcony of your Parisian friend’s house or your hotel